Vegan Pastry Cream

 A staple of French pâtissière, this cream is used for an array of baked goods, so being able to create a superb vegan-friendly version is essential.

-• Soy milk – although other plant-based milks can be used.
+• Soy milk – other plant-based milks, such as almond and oat, can be used.
+Choose an option that would least affect the flavor.

-• Vanilla – key for obtaining that signature taste.
-Using vanilla extract or a vanilla pod is the most natural and best tasting option, although essence could also be used
+• Vanilla – vanilla extract or a vanilla bean pod are the most natural and best-tasting options, but essence could also be used.

-• Vegan butter or margarine – for richness
+• Vegan butter or margarine – add richness.

 • Turmeric – for the traditional yellow color.
-Just a small amount is needed which won’t affect the taste much.
+Just a small amount is needed which won’t affect the taste as much. it is not essential, so feel free to omit, or use yellow food coloring instead.

 Step-by-Step Instructions